 Time Warner Inc (TWX) Declares Quarterly Dividend of $0.40

 Time Warner Inc (NYSE:TWX) announced a quarterly dividend on Friday, March 30th, Fidelity reports.
-Investors of record on Tuesday, April 10th will be given a dividend of 0.4025 per share by the media conglomerate on Tuesday, May 1st.
-This represents a $1.61 dividend on an annualized basis and a dividend yield of 1.69%.
+Stockholders of record on Tuesday, April 10th will be given a dividend of 0.4025 per share by the media conglomerate on Tuesday, May 1st.
+This represents a $1.61 annualized dividend and a dividend yield of 1.67%.
 The ex-dividend date of this dividend is Monday, April 9th.
 This is a positive change from Time Warner’s previous quarterly dividend of $0.32.

-Time Warner has increased its dividend by an average of 8.2% annually over the last three years.
-Time Warner has a dividend payout ratio of 26.0% indicating that its dividend is sufficiently covered by earnings.
+Time Warner has raised its dividend payment by an average of 8.2% annually over the last three years.
+Time Warner has a dividend payout ratio of 26.0% meaning its dividend is sufficiently covered by earnings.
 Equities research analysts expect Time Warner to earn $8.09 per share next year, which means the company should continue to be able to cover its $1.61 annual dividend with an expected future payout ratio of 19.9%.

-Time Warner (NYSE:TWX) last issued its quarterly earnings results on Thursday, February 1st.
-The media conglomerate reported $1.60 earnings per share for the quarter, topping analysts’ consensus estimates of $1.44 by $0.16.
-The company had revenue of $8.61 billion for the quarter, compared to analyst estimates of $8.41 billion.
-Time Warner had a return on equity of 18.96% and a net margin of 16.78%.
-The business’s revenue for the quarter was up 9.1% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $1.25 EPS. research analysts predict that Time Warner will post 7.67 earnings per share for the current year.
+Time Warner (NYSE:TWX) last posted its quarterly earnings results on Thursday, February 1st.
+The media conglomerate reported $1.60 EPS for the quarter, topping analysts’ consensus estimates of $1.44 by $0.16.
+The business had revenue of $8.61 billion during the quarter, compared to analysts’ expectations of $8.41 billion.
+Time Warner had a net margin of 16.78% and a return on equity of 18.96%.
+The business’s quarterly revenue was up 9.1% on a year-over-year basis.
+During the same period last year, the company posted $1.25 earnings per share. sell-side analysts anticipate that Time Warner will post 7.67 EPS for the current fiscal year.

+A number of research firms have commented on TWX.
+Barclays set a $100.00 price target on shares of Time Warner and gave the stock a “hold” rating in a report on Tuesday, January 23rd.
+Loop Capital started coverage on shares of Time Warner in a research note on Thursday, March 15th.
+They issued a “buy” rating and a $107.50 price objective on the stock.
+Wells Fargo reaffirmed a “market perform” rating and issued a $98.00 price objective (up from $84.00) on shares of Time Warner in a research note on Thursday, January 4th.
+Pivotal Research reaffirmed a “buy” rating and issued a $108.00 price objective on shares of Time Warner in a research note on Thursday, February 1st.
+Finally, Guggenheim reissued a “buy” rating on shares of Time Warner in a research report on Thursday, January 4th.
+Fourteen investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+Time Warner has an average rating of “Hold” and a consensus price target of $104.61.

-In other Time Warner news, Director Deborah C. Wright sold 4,019 shares of the firm’s stock in a transaction on Monday, February 12th.
-The stock was sold at an average price of $93.61, for a total transaction of $376,218.59.
-Following the completion of the sale, the director now owns 27,785 shares of the company’s stock, valued at $2,600,953.85.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other news, Director William P. Barr sold 4,019 shares of Time Warner stock in a transaction dated Monday, February 5th.
+The shares were sold at an average price of $97.20, for a total value of $390,646.80.
+Following the completion of the transaction, the director now owns 44,959 shares in the company, valued at $4,370,014.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
 0.16% of the stock is owned by company insiders.

-A number of equities analysts recently commented on TWX shares.
-Zacks Investment Research downgraded Time Warner from a “hold” rating to a “sell” rating in a research note on Friday, January 12th.
-Pivotal Research reissued a “buy” rating and issued a $108.00 target price (up previously from $103.00) on shares of Time Warner in a research note on Tuesday, January 9th.
-Barclays set a $100.00 target price on shares of Time Warner and gave the company a “hold” rating in a research note on Tuesday, January 23rd.
-Guggenheim reissued a “buy” rating on shares of Time Warner in a research note on Thursday, January 4th.
-Finally, Moffett Nathanson raised shares of Time Warner from a “neutral” rating to a “buy” rating in a research note on Wednesday, January 31st.
-Fourteen research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and an average target price of $104.61.

-ILLEGAL ACTIVITY WARNING: This story was reported by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this story on another publication, it was copied illegally and reposted in violation of U.S. and international trademark and copyright legislation.
-The original version of this story can be viewed at https://macondaily.com/2018/04/04/time-warner-inc-twx-declares-quarterly-dividend-of-0-40.html.
+COPYRIGHT VIOLATION WARNING: “Time Warner Inc (TWX) Declares Quarterly Dividend of $0.40” was first posted by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this article on another site, it was copied illegally and reposted in violation of United States & international trademark and copyright law.
+The correct version of this article can be read at https://macondaily.com/2018/04/11/time-warner-inc-twx-declares-quarterly-dividend-of-0-40-updated.html.

 Time Warner Inc is a media and entertainment company.
 The Company operates through three segments: Turner, which consists of cable networks and digital media properties; Home Box Office, which consists of premium pay television and over the top (OTT) services and premium pay, basic tier television and OTT services internationally, and Warner Bros., which consists of television, feature film, home video, and videogame production and distribution.